 - Receive a comprehensive introduction to the aerospace industry

 - Work toward a National Career Readiness Certificate with focus on applied math, reading and locating information

 - Achieve an OSHA Ten Hour Industry Card

 - Tailored curriculum

 “What I have seen, is that participating in the AIP has truly brought out the interns’ potential.
 They have been encouraged to take that step forward, not despite their disabilities, but because of their abilities.”

 – Julie Moore, Kent School District, Program Specialist

 Parents and Guardians

 If interested in this program, please contact your student’s Special/Inclusive Education Administrator.
-School districts currently served include Enumclaw, Federal Way, Kent, Orting, Tahoma, University Place, and White River.
+School districts currently served include Enumclaw, Federal Way, Franklin Pierce, Kent, Orting, and Tahoma.